 Our Annual Report provides an important opportunity to communicate to our stakeholders the Company's progress during the past year and to review this progress against our strategic plan, its main aims and objectives.
-I am pleased to say that we have held firm to this plan, despite the strong economic headwinds, and in his Operating Review, starting on page 6, our Managing Director Richard Clemmey is reporting good operational progress in 2015 on our core fluorspar projects.
+I am pleased to say that we have held firm to this plan, despite the strong economic headwinds, and in his Operating Review our Managing Director Richard Clemmey is reporting good operational progress in 2015 on our core fluorspar projects.